 Your Kids and Their Different Personalities

 Let’s raise exceptional and active individuals that make an extraordinary difference in the world.
-It all starts by accepting our children for who they are, by choosing to enjoy their personalities, by making space for them in our lives, and by making character building (not changing their personality) the focus of our parenting efforts.
+It all starts by accepting our children for who they are by choosing to enjoy their personalities, making space for them in our lives, and making character building (not changing their personality) the focus of our parenting efforts.